 About the Emissions Trading Scheme

-Find out how the Emissions Trading Scheme (ETS) works and how we work with other government agencies to operate the Scheme and reduce our greenhouse gas emissions.
+Find out how the Emissions Trading Scheme (ETS) works and how we work with other government agencies to operate the Scheme and reduce New Zealand's greenhouse gas emissions.

 The New Zealand ETS was created through the Climate Change Response Act 2002 (the Act).
 The Act was passed in recognition of New Zealand's obligations under the Kyoto Protocol.